 The Benefits of Psychedelics

 In addition to reducing anxiety, psychedelics have shown potential in treating depression and addiction.
-They work by altering brain activity in ways that promote introspection and provide new insights into one’s personal experiences.
+They work by altering brain activity to promote introspection and provide new insights into one’s personal experiences.

-While more research is needed to fully understand the benefits of psychedelics in end-of-life care, current studies show great promise for improved quality of life for those facing terminal illnesses.
+While more studies are needed to fully appreciate the benefits of psychedelics in end-of-life care fully, current studies show tremendous potential for increasing the quality of life for people with terminal conditions.

 Psychedelics and End-of-Life Anxiety